WheelPower Inter Spinal Unit Games 2025

 If you are an adult who isn’t in a Spinal Unit but would like to try out a range of sports then check out our Sports Festivals, a great alternative to the Inter Spinal Unit Games.

-WheelPower Sports Festivals
+WheelPower Sports Events

 The 2023 Jean Stone Trophy Winners - The National Spinal Injuries Centre, Stoke Mandeville, Buckinghamshire